gnuyent/website/src/pages/about.md

 ## Technology

 This site is built using [Astro](https://astro.build/) with [Svelte](https://svelte.dev/) components and [TypeScript](https://www.typescriptlang.org/) integrations.
-It's hosted on GitHub Pages with automatic CI/CD with GitHub Actions from the `master` branch.
+It's hosted on GitHub Pages with automatic CI/CD with GitHub Actions from the `main` branch.

 <br />